polkadot-js/docs/docs/api-contract/start/code.md

 ---

 The `CodePromise` class allows the developer to manage calls to the `instantiate_with_code` dispatchable in the contracts pallet.
-Useful in cases where an existing `codeHash` is not available, meaning the code has never been deployed to the blockchain in its current form.
+It is useful in cases where an existing `codeHash` is not available, meaning that the code has never been deployed to the blockchain in its current form.

 The `instantiate_with_code` dispatchable uploads the wasm code the blockchain and creates a new instance in one go.
 Learn how it works under the hood in the [Substrate Metadata](../../substrate/extrinsics.md#instantiatewithcodevalue-compactu128-gas_limit-compactu64-storage_deposit_limit-optioncompactu128-code-bytes-data-bytes-salt-bytes) section

-The `CodePromise` constructor takes 3 arguments: an API instance, the contract metadata and the contract code.
-Only the wasm code will end up on-chain, the metadata is only used in the JavaScript world.
+The `CodePromise` constructor takes 3 arguments: an API instance, the contract metadata, and the contract code.
+Only the wasm code will end up on-chain; the metadata is only used in the JavaScript world.
 See [Prerequisites](./basics.md) to find out how to obtain them.

 ```javascript
 import { CodePromise } from '@polkadot/api-contracts';